JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 <img class="lazyload" data-src="{{ page.images | absolute_url | append: "/FrequencySlider.webp" }}" alt="Frequency control slider of the synthesizer app.">
 </div>

-_Figure {% increment listingId20220911 %}.
+_Figure {% increment figureId20220911 %}.
 Frequency control slider._

 This slider value is in the [0, 1] range for simplicity.
-In the ViewModel, we take the slider value and convert it to frequency what can be seen in Listing ???.
+In the ViewModel, we take the slider value and convert it to frequency what can be seen in Listing 8.

-_Listing {% increment listingId20220911 %}._
+_Listing {% increment listingId20220911 %}.
+WavetableSynthesizerViewModel.kt._

 ```kotlin
 /**